tfiroze/Vision_based_ID_Reader/README.md

 pip install -r requirements.txt

 # Procedure
-Change the path variable to your working directory Once you show your ID card to the camera for say 4-6 seconds, press 'q' to close the window
+Change the path variable to your working directory.
+Once you show your ID card to the camera for say 4-6 seconds, press 'q' to close the window